 When Launchpad builds a source package in a PPA, it creates binaries for:

-We use the Xen virtualization system for security during the build process, ensuring that each build has a clean build environment and different developers cannot impact on one another's builds accidentally.
-This technology is only available for these architectures.
+We use an OpenStack cloud for security during the build process, ensuring that each build has a clean build environment and different developers cannot impact on one another's builds accidentally.
+At the moment, this cloud only has AMD64 compute nodes, limiting the set of architectures it can support.
+We hope to extend this to other architectures in the future, which will eliminate the need for qemu-user-static.

 If you specify a different series the build will fail.